 During fiscal year 2012, the Charter School experienced an increase in its net assets.
-(The 2011/2012 gain was approximately over 200%).
-The major contributing factors were increase in enrollment.
-The Charter School also received additional funds from grants and contributions.
+The major contributing factors were increases in grants and contributions.
+During the year the Charter School received additional funds from grants and contributions, these addition funds received during the fiscal year contributed to the positive increase to net assets.